Rock Odyssey

 Rock Odyssey is an animated jukebox musical feature film produced by Hanna-Barbera for a Worldvision Enterprises release in 1987.

-Directed by Robert Taylor (but credited to William Hanna and Joseph Barbera on the final print), with storyboards by Pete Alvarado.
-This features Scatman Crothers in his final film appearance, released following his death.
+Directed by Robert Taylor (but credited to William Hanna and Joseph Barbera on the final print), with storyboards by Pete Alvarado, it features Scatman Crothers in his final film appearance, and was released following his death.
 The film was dedicated to his memory.

-The film was released on a program of special world premiere matinee screenings of the Los Angeles International Animation Celebration’s opening day gala event.
-The film never received a wide theatrical release.
+The film was released on a program of special world premiere matinee screenings of the Los Angeles International Animation Celebration's opening day gala event, but it never received a wide theatrical release.